 • Also make sure security on the block allows All Users View (normally it inherits the page's rights, but your block may have explicit permissions set.)

-• It may seem freaky and un-secure to open such a page up to "All Users", but because of the way the PersonActionIdenfier works, if even ONE character of the (valid) rckid is changed, you will see an error instead of a contribution statement.
+• It may seem freaky and un-secure to open such a page up to "All Users", but because of the way the PersonActionIdenfier works, if even ONE character of the (valid, and unique-to-each-person) rckid is changed, you will see an error instead of a contribution statement.

 Recipients